tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ## [HB 2026](/bill/2023-24/hb/2026/) - Concerning rental income received by people eligible for certain property tax exemption programs. 👍1
 * 👍 Morgan Irwin

+## [HB 2035](/bill/2023-24/hb/2035/) - Concerning restrictions on the working conditions and hours of sixteen- and seventeen-year olds. 👍1

 ## [HB 2039](/bill/2023-24/hb/2039/) - Modifying the appeals process for environmental and land use matters. 👍1
 * 👍💵 Peter Godlewski